-The LT6604-2.5 was designed to process a variety of input signals including signals centered on the mid-supply voltage and signals that swing between ground and a positive voltage in a single supply system (Figure 1).
-The allowable range of the input common mode voltage (the average of $V{IN}^+$ and $V{IN}^-$ in Figure 1) is determined by the power supply level and gain setting (see "Electrical Characteristics").
+The LT6604-5 was designed to process a variety of input signals including signals centered on the mid supply voltage and signals that swing between ground and a positive voltage in a single supply system (Figure 1).
+The allowable range of the input common mode voltage (the average of V{IN}^+ and V{IN}^- in Figure 1) is determined by the power supply level and gain setting (see the Electrical Characteristics section).